-The use of UPRP in food grade applications is subject to regulation by various government agencies, including the U.S. Food and Drug Administration ("FDA").
-The FDA has established certain guidelines for the use of recycled plastics in food packaging, as set forth in the FDA's Guidance for Industry: Use of Recycled Plastics in Food Packaging (Chemistry Considerations).
-In order for the UPRP to be used in food grade applications, it must receive a No Objection Letter ("NOL") from the FDA.
-The process for obtaining an NOL will include FDA evaluation of both the PCT purification process, the Technology, as well as the recycled feedstock resin.
-As such, PCT will seek multiple NOLs for type of use and for each categorically different source of feedstock.
-In addition, as needed, individual migration studies will be conducted to simulate articles in contact with food.
+The use of UPRP in food grade applications is subject to regulation by the U.S. Food and Drug Administration ("FDA").
+The FDA has established certain guidelines for the use of recycled plastics in food packaging, as set forth in the "Guidance for Industry - Use of Recycled Plastics in Food Packaging: Chemistry Considerations (August 2006)".
+In order for the UPRP to be used in food grade applications, PCT will request one or more Letters of No Objection ("LNO") from the FDA.
+The process for obtaining an LNO will include FDA evaluation of both the PCT purification process, the Technology, as well as the recycled feedstock resin.
+As such, PCT may seek multiple LNOs for type of use and for different sources of feedstock.
+In addition, as needed, individual surrogate challenge testing and migration studies will be conducted to simulate articles in contact with food.

-We cannot guarantee the receipt of the NOLs and a failure to receive the requested NOLs will have an adverse effect on PCT's business, financial condition, results of operations and prospects.
+We cannot guarantee the receipt of the LNOs and a failure to receive the requested LNOs will have an adverse effect on PCT's business, financial condition, results of operations and prospects.